Sign up to our Newsletter

 4. Different Assessments

-Another major difference between a JD vs. LLM degree is that LLM students often have to complete a thesis on their preferred research topic.
+Another difference between a JD vs. LLM degree is that LLM students must complete a thesis on their preferred research topic.

 However, a thesis is not required for JD programs.
-Instead, JD students can expect similar assessments as those they completed in their undergrad: exams, tests, and papers with the addition of mock trials.
+Instead, JD students can expect similar assessments as undergrads: exams, tests, papers, and mock trials.

 5. Different Durations

-While JD programs typically take three years to complete full-time, most LLM programs only take one year, and some take up to two.
+Full-time JD programs typically take three years to complete.
+Many LLM programs take one year, and some take up to two years to complete.

 LLM Vs. JD: Admission Requirements